Forming a US LLC from India: Complete Guide (2026)

 Step 5: Connect Payment Processing

-Stripe is the primary reason many Indian founders form a US LLC.
+Stripe is the primary reason many Indian founders form a US LLC in the first place.

-- Before May 2024: Stripe in India operated on an invite-only basis.
-Most Indian businesses could not access Stripe directly.
-Forming a US LLC was the standard workaround — a Wyoming LLC with a Mercury bank account could activate a full Stripe account with international card processing.
+- Before May 2024: Stripe India was invite-only.
+Most Indian businesses couldn't access it directly.
+A Wyoming LLC with a Mercury fintech business banking account was the standard workaround for international card processing.

 - May 2024 onward: Stripe opened general availability in India.
-Indian businesses can now sign up for Stripe India directly, processing payments in INR with settlement to Indian bank accounts.
+Indian businesses can sign up directly, processing payments in INR with settlement to Indian bank accounts.
+For the full history of Stripe Atlas access for Indian founders, see the Stripe Atlas invite-only guide for Indian founders.

-- 2026 reality: Both paths now coexist.
-Stripe India processes domestic and international payments settled in INR.
-A US LLC with a US Stripe account processes payments settled in USD to a US bank account.
+- 2026: Both paths coexist.
+Stripe India settles in INR.
+A US LLC with a US Stripe account settles in USD.

-Why Indian founders still form US LLCs for Stripe in 2026:
+Why Indian founders still want the US LLC path:

-- USD settlement — Revenue stays in USD without forced INR conversion.
-Relevant for founders with US/international clients who want to avoid RBI's exchange rate spreads.
+- USD settlement โ Revenue stays in USD without forced INR conversion, avoiding RBI's exchange rate spreads.

-- International pricing flexibility — US Stripe accounts can price in any supported currency.
+- Pricing flexibility โ US Stripe accounts can price in any supported currency.
 Stripe India prices primarily in INR.

-- Payment method access — US Stripe accounts support ACH, wire transfers, and US-specific payment methods that Stripe India does not.
+- Payment methods โ US Stripe accounts support ACH, wire transfers, and payment methods that Stripe India does not.

 Connecting Stripe to a US LLC requires the EIN and US bank account.
-The process is straightforward: sign up at stripe.com, enter the LLC's details, connect the Mercury or Relay bank account, and complete Stripe's identity verification (which accepts Indian passports for the beneficial owner).
+Sign up at stripe.com, enter the LLC's details, connect Mercury or Relay, and complete identity verification (Indian passports are accepted for the beneficial owner).

 What Most Guides Stop Here

-Everything above — state selection, formation, EIN, banking, Stripe — is covered by dozens of guides and formation services.
+Everything above is covered by dozens of guides and formation services.
 The steps are mechanical.
 They work.

 What follows is where the structural risk lives.
-Indian residents operating US LLCs sit at the intersection of three regulatory frameworks: India's foreign exchange controls (FEMA/RBI), US tax reporting (IRS Form 5472), and Indian income tax on worldwide income.
-These obligations are rarely discussed in formation guides because formation services have no incentive to highlight the complexity that comes after the sale.
+Indian residents with US LLCs sit at the intersection of three regulatory frameworks: India's foreign exchange controls (FEMA/RBI), US tax reporting (IRS Form 5472), and Indian income tax on worldwide income.
+Formation services don't mention this part because their business ends the moment you get your EIN.

 Layer 1: FEMA and RBI Compliance

-The Foreign Exchange Management Act, 1999 (FEMA) governs all cross-border financial transactions by Indian residents.
-The Reserve Bank of India (RBI) administers FEMA and sets the operational rules.
+FEMA (Foreign Exchange Management Act, 1999) governs all cross-border financial transactions by Indian residents.
+The RBI administers it and sets the operational rules.
+If you're sending money from India to fund a US LLC, this is the framework you're operating under.

 The Liberalized Remittance Scheme (LRS)

 LRS allows resident individuals to remit up to $250,000 per financial year (April-March) for permitted capital and current account transactions.
-This is significantly more generous than China's $50,000 personal forex quota.
+That's five times China's $50,000 personal forex quota.

 Permitted uses under LRS include: